ripleyhhunter/Sift/SETUP_INSTRUCTIONS_MACOS.md

 ## Uninstalling

-To remove Smart Folder:
+To remove Sift:

-1. Delete the SmartFolder application folder
+1. Delete the Sift application folder
-2. Optionally delete `~/Documents/SmartFolder` (contains your organized documents)
+2. Optionally delete `~/Documents/Sift` (contains your organized documents)
 3. Uninstall LMStudio if no longer needed

 ---